 The basic elements of a messaging strategy include:

 2. “What” are the parameters, value, and objectives of what will be communicated?

 With these foundational elements of your strategy clarified, you’ll have a clear and actionable guide that helps to ensure anyone who develops communications is clear, compelling, and consistent.
 It keeps your entire organization, and any partners who communicate on your behalf, “on message.”

 Take a real-world example, from the merger of two B2B companies in the food space.
 The communication and marketing campaign to announce the newly combined entity to employees, media, and customers needed to clearly define and answer several questions:

 Only with a clearly defined messaging strategy could effective and consistent marketing and communications begin.
 The result of this strategy-first approach was a smooth, well-accepted merger integration internally, and a powerful launch of the new brand externally.

 A creative brief reports to the messaging strategy.
 The brief includes all the necessary information to guide the development of marketing and communications tactics – such as tactical objectives and outcomes, timing, budgets, brand parameters, detailed audience insights and profiles, creative direction, and more – and, therefore, should include relevant elements of the messaging strategy.

 The simple answer?
 Because marketing to businesses is inherently more complicated that marketing to consumers.
 Your messaging strategy must envision more than clever advertising, impulse-inducing point-of-purchase displays, or snappy social media posts.
 It has to explain complex products and service offerings, serve longer sales cycles, and function on multiple levels of detail for a wide range of gatekeepers, influencers, and decision makers.

-However, even though it is complicated, B2B messaging doesn’t have to be a mess.
-All your messaging needs is a little strategy.
-A little structure.
-And then a whole lot of work to bring it to life in a clear and compelling manner.
+Even though it is complicated, B2B messaging doesn’t have to be a mess.
+All your messaging needs is a little strategy, a little structure, and then a whole lot of work to bring it to life in a clear, concise, and compelling manner.